tryoxiss/11ty-test/src/specs/bonfire/recent.md

 *Some of the following definitions are from [ariadne.space's post on ActivityPub's design falings](https://ariadne.space/2019/01/07/activitypub-the-worse-is-better-approach-to-federated-social-networking/).

 - **Simplicity**: The standard and protocol should be simple to implement.
-It is much more important for the protocol and standard to be simple than the backend implementation.
 - **Cleanliness**: The standard must be clean and easily usable from a end-user perspective.
 It is more important for it to be clean and simple for end-users than the backend implementation.
 - **Correctness**: All packets and URI's must be verifiably correct or incorrect.
-It MUST NOT ever be unclear.
+It is considered incorrect if it is ever unclear.
 - **Safety**: The standard and protocol is designed in a way that is safe, any unsafe implementations are considered incorrect.
-- **Completeness**: The standard and protocol must cover all reasonably expected situations.
+- **Completeness**: The standard and protocol must cover all expected situations, including future reivions.
 - **Privacy**: All content should be encrypted and sent through secure channels.
-It is considered incorrect to send unencrypted data with the exception of pre-written public HTML pages.
+It is considered incorrect to send unencrypted data with the exception of pre-written public HTML pages (which are only a should not).
 - **Prevent Consolidation**: We don't want this to end up like email, where you *can* self host and join a smaller provider, but good luck with all the limitations in place.

 Other, smaller goals are to make it extensible so at no point will there ever be breaking changes (No "bonfire 2.0").
 While we cannot guarantee this, a finished 1.0 spec should be backwards compatible for at least the next 30 years, while still being able to add support for new features.

-## Conventions followed

-- Variables and JSON Objects will be denoted in snake case. (`variable_name`)
-- Variables in code which remain constant should be all capitalised. (`VARIABLE_NAME`)

 ## Protocol

 This section defines the way bonfire protocol communicates.

 ### Ports and process